 So how exactly do we grill brats to perfection?
 We have tried and tested a few methods and you can be rest assured that we have you covered.

-- Parboiling and simmering keep the sausages moist and add flavor.
+- Parboiling and simmering are techniques used to keep the brats moist and add flavor.

 When it comes to grilling brats, it's all about heating them to the correct temperature.
 We want our brats to be caramelized, filled with lavish spices, and succulent flavor.